mmis1000/vue-dnd/docs/src/guide/custom-preview.md

 # Custom drag preview

-In previous chapter,
+In the previous chapter,
 you probably already noticed that the pointer event provider has a few caveats.

-For example
+For example,

 - you can't drag the item out of scroll container
-- the original place don't have a placeholder item there
+- the original place doesn't have a placeholder item there

 The vue dnd has a mechanism for you to customize this behavior.

 ## Setup

-Before add the preview, we need a container to contain the preview we want to render.
+Before adding the preview,
+we need a container to contain the preview we want to render.

 Due to css `overflow` containers, this container is preferred to be put in the `<body>` root.